NathanKhoP/FP-SoC/README.md

-# Automated Malicious Request Reporting System with AI Chatbot Integration
+# Automated Request Monitoring and Offense Reporting (ARMOR)

 An advanced security system that automates the reporting, analysis, and response to malicious web requests with integrated AI chatbot capabilities powered by Groq.